h-wakaa/AI-Web-Scraper/README.md

 ## 2. Install Dependencies

-Create a `requirements.txt` file in your project folder and add the following libraries:
+Create a `requirements.txt` file in your App folder and add the following libraries:

 ```text
 openai